geberl/swift-icloud-backup/README.md

 ### icloudbackup

-*Copy files from iCloud Documents dir to another destination.*
+*Copy files from your iCloud Documents directory to another destination.*

 ```shell
 # Show help